open-mmlab/mmaction2/configs/detection/lfb/README.md

 A long-term feature bank file of AVA training and validation datasets with float32 precision occupies 3.3 GB.
 If store the features with float16 precision, the feature bank occupies 1.65 GB.

-You can use the following command to infer feature bank of AVA training and validation dataset.
+You can use the following command to infer feature bank of AVA training and validation dataset and the feature bank will be stored in `lfb_prefix_path/lfb_train.pkl` and `lfb_prefix_path/lfb_val.pkl`.

 ```shell
 # set `dataset_mode = 'train'` in lfb_slowonly_r50_ava_infer.py